-- 1. Bleeding Because the nose and sinuses have excellent blood supply, it places patients at risk for nosebleeds following surgery.
+- 1. Bleeding There is a small risk of bleeding.
 A major factor in preventing serious bleeding is to avoid the use of aspirin, NSAIDs (such as ibuprofen, Advil®, Motrin®, naproxen, or Aleve®), vitamin supplements, or herbal medications for at least two weeks before and after surgery.
-Minor bleeding should be expected, but the amount of bleeding can potentially be significant or life-threatening.
 If you have more than a teaspoon of bleeding, you should notify our office immediately.
 Another procedure may be necessary to control the bleeding.
-If the bleeding is significant, immediately seek care in the closest emergency department or call 911. - 2.
+If the bleeding is significant, immediately proceed to your nearest emergency department or call 911. - 2.
 Infection Infection is rare but not impossible after surgery.
 The antibiotics given to you at the time of surgery will reduce the chance of infection and decrease swelling.
 Prescription mouthwash may be used as instructed by Dr. Chau.
 Patients should not use over the counter mouthwashes following surgery because many of these contain alcohol that can irritate the lining of the mouth and interfere with healing. - 3.
 Dryness and crusting or change in your sense of smell These problems are usually temporary, but they may be permanent.
 Any surgery inside the nose can occasionally cause alterations in the sense of smell.
 Because smell plays an important role in taste, the sense of taste may also be affected.
 Your sense of smell may return, although changes may be permanent. - 4.
-Septal perforation As the lining of the nose is raised off both sides of the septum, tears can develop in the lining.
+Septal Perforation or Septal Hematoma As the lining of the nose is raised off both sides of the septum, tears can develop in the lining.
 Because a deviated septum thins the lining of the of nose in the area of deviation, tears are common.
 However, if tears develop in matching positions on both sides of the nose, a hole can develop after the septum has healed.
 This can create problems such as crusting or a whistling sound during breathing, although often no treatment is required.
-Additional treatment can include placement of plastic to plug the hole or additional procedures. - 5.
-Septal hematoma Septoplasty involves raising the lining of the nose off the septum on both sides with replacement of the lining against each other at the end of the procedure.
+Additional treatment can include placement of plastic to plug the hole or additional procedures.
 If bleeding occurs after surgery and the blood is trapped underneath the lining, a collection of blood called a hematoma can develop.
 This can potentially become infected and then lead to a change in the appearance of the nose.
 The best way to avoid this complication is prevention.
-By following the postoperative instructions carefully, the risk of this complication is reduced. - 6.
-Tear duct injury The tear duct (lacrimal duct) drains tears from the corners of the eye next to the bridge of the nose into the nose itself.
-This duct is probably damaged more than we think in sinus surgery, but it only creates problems if it is damaged and then scars in a way that blocks the tear duct.
-A blocked tear duct will not allow tears to pass from the eye into the nose, and tears will leak out the corner of the eye.
-This can be addressed with a procedure to reopen the tear duct, although the problem could be permanent if the procedure is not successful. - 7.
-Change in vision Because the sinuses are next to the eyes, it is possible to have changes in vision due to swelling or damage of the muscles that move the eye or the nerve for vision.
-Changes in vision can include double vision, because the eye muscles are not moving the eyes together, or loss of vision (including possible blindness) if the nerve is damaged.
-It is not unusual to have some swelling of the eye muscles, resulting in temporary double vision that clears up within 2-3 days following the procedure.
-HOWEVER, contact Dr. Chau immediately if you develop any change in vision or eye pain following sinus surgery.
+By following the postoperative instructions carefully, the risk of this complication is reduced. - 5.
+Numbness of the teeth The nerves to some of the upper teeth pass through the nose, as the nose is directly above those teeth.
+These nerves can be damaged during a septoplasty.
+If numbness of these teeth does occur, the problem typically resolves over the course of weeks.
+However, this numbness can be permanent. - 6.
+Continued snoring - Usually snoring will improve dramatically, however, many patients will continue to snore to some extent, even after a successful surgery. - 7.
+Need for additional procedures There is a chance that septoplasty will not be effective in accomplishing the goals of surgery.
+Another procedure may be necessary to provide the desired relief of nasal obstruction.